Methods in Go

 func (receiver Type) MethodName(parameterList) (returnTypes) { }

 The receiver can be of struct type or non-struct type.
-When you create a method in your code the receiver and receiver type must present in the same package.
+When you create a method in your code, the receiver and receiver type must be present in the same package.

-You are not allowed to create a method in which the receiver type is already defined in another package including inbuilt type like int, string, etc. If you try to do so, then the compiler will give an error.
+You cannot create a method in which the receiver type is already defined in another package, including inbuilt type like int, string, etc. If you try to do so, then the compiler will give an error.

 package main